Vegan Wild Rice Soup is easy to make in the Instant Pot pressure cooker. It’s creamy and comforting while being dairy-free, gluten-free, and oil-free.

 All varieties of rice cook perfectly as well, even wild rice!

-But let’s get back to talking about this Vegan Wild Rice Soup.
+But let’s get back to talking about how to prepare Vegan Wild Rice Soup in the Instant Pot.

 Making it is very simple: